kgillasp/PS-at-UCSD/README.md

 ## :books: More Resources
 Lastly, we will leave you with the resource that inspired the creation of a student-focused resource.
 It is geared towards those already in industry with a few years of experience, but if you feel like you're ready -- or just want an extra edge -- check it out!
 - [Open Product Management Resources](https://github.com/ProductHired/open-product-management/blob/master/README.md#career-prep-company-types)
+- [Marketing for Engineers](https://github.com/LisaDziuba/Marketing-for-Engineers) Perhaps the best marketing resource we have ever come across -- specifically for engineers!

 # :email: Section 3: The Recruitment Process
 Now that you have a thorough knowledge of what being a Product Manager is all about, it's time to apply to positions.